balajikadambi/urvault-privacy-policy/README.md

 9. Contact Us
 If you have any questions about this Privacy Policy or our data practices, please contact us:
 By Email: contact.bkadambi@gmail.com
-Via the App: Settings > Help & Support
-LucidPass is available on the [Google Play Store]([Your Play Store Listing URL]).